 Generally, the higher the wattage, the quicker and hotter the iron gets.
-For example, Sunbeam Classic 1200 Watt iron takes longer to heat up and reach the desired temperature than Philips GC2820 2000-Watt iron which heats up in half the time.
+For example, my Sunbeam Classic 1200 Watt iron takes longer to heat up and reach the desired temperature than Philips GC2820 2000-Watt iron which heats up in half the time.

-However there are downsides for higher wattage irons: a normal house circuit is wired for 15A in the USA ( sometimes 20A ) and an iron 2600W would exceed that, meaning that a special power circuit might need to be designed for it and even if not, using extra appliances on the same circuit is a no-no.
+However there are downsides for higher wattage irons: a normal house circuit is wired for 15A in the USA ( sometimes 20A ) and an iron 2600W would exceed that, meaning that a special power circuit might need to be designed for it, and even if not, using extra appliances on the same circuit is a no-no.

-Naturally, a more powerful iron also tends to be more expensive but it should give a better ironing experience overall with the higher heat output.
-I have found myself that an iron around 1700W is usually good for my purposes.
+Naturally, a more powerful iron also tends to be more expensive but it should give a better ironing experience overall with higher heat output.
+I have found myself that iron around 1700W is usually good for my purposes.

-Every manual says that you need to turn off the iron while you are filling the water reservoir so you will spend a lot of time with your iron turning it off, filling it with water and turning it on again.
+Every manual says that you need to turn off the iron while you are filling the water reservoir so you will spend a lot of time with your iron turning it off, filling it with water, and turning it on again.
 And if the hole for the water is not big enough the water can bubble up out of the filling hole and will run down on the ironing board or on the floor which will slow down my sewing for sure.

 What about iron temperature and fabric selection?
 Here also not all irons are equal and the problem is compounded because not all manufacturers agree regarding the optimal temperature for each fabric type.

 We are most familiar with the temperature controls in the form of a dial.
-Nowadays there are digital irons where you can change temperature by pressing a button (and a small LED display will show you the type of fabric that goes for this temperature).
+Nowadays there are digital irons where you can change the temperature by pressing a button (and a small LED display will show you the type of fabric that goes for this temperature).

 Remember though that the steam function can’t be used at low temperatures.
 If you do, you can be certain you will get drops of water on your fabric.
-You will have to learn what is the minimum temperature for a particular iron for using steam, most of modern irons have it marked.
+You will have to learn what is the minimum temperature for a particular iron for using steam, most modern irons have it marked.